David S. Alavi, PhD

 obtaining a patent beginning with a provisional application is somewhat higher

-than if a formal application had been filed in the first place.
+than if a non-provisoinal application had been filed at the outset.

 [ Home | Contents | Services | Information ]